The Mental Health Center of Greater Manchester

 Manchester Health

-• Assessed suicide risk in 100% of active clients
+• Assessed suicide risk in 93% of active clients in 2024.

-Organizational Overview
+Organizational Profile

-Designated as a Community Mental Health Center by the NH Bureau of Mental Health Services, The Mental Health Center of Greater Manchester (MHCGM) provides a broad range of services to 11,000 individuals annually, including business leaders and their employees, educators, veterans, seniors, and thousands of children.
-The largest provider of outpatient behavioral health services in New Hampshire, MHCGM has 450 employees operating over 30 programs and is affiliated with the Geisel School of Medicine at Dartmouth.
+Designated as a CCBHC by the NH Bureau of Mental Health Services, MHCGM annually provides a broad range of services to nearly 10,000 individuals, including adults, children, seniors, and veterans.
+The largest provider of outpatient behavioral health services in New Hampshire, MHCGM has over 450 employees operating over 30 programs and is affiliated with the Geisel School of Medicine at Dartmouth.
 MHCGM is located in downtown Manchester, which constitutes New Hampshire’s urban center, and is a federal refugee resettlement zone.
-The population of Manchester is 77% White, 10.5% Hispanic, 5.5 % Asian, 4.2% Black/African American, and 2.3% two or more races.
+The population of Manchester is 77% White, 13.4% Hispanic, 4.6% Asian, 5.3% Black/African American, and 10% two or more races.

-• Assertive Community Treatment Team (ACT)
+• Assertive Community Treatment

-• Housing Outreach Team
+• Homeless Outreach Services

 • InSHAPE Healthy Choices/Healthy Changes program

-• Medication services
+• Medication Services

-• Vocational services
+• Vocational Services

-• Care transition services
+• Care Transition Services

-• Substance use disorder services
+• Substance Use Disorder services

-• Medication assisted recovery (MAR)
+• Medication Assisted Recovery (MAR)

 Implementation of the Zero Suicide Framework